boozie4/GithubProject/Files/Assignment3.md

  13. **What is the difference between fetch and pull.
 Practice using both and show the results.**
  * Fetch retrieves updates from the remote repo without merging any of them with the current local repo.
 Pull automatically merges any updated on the remote repo with the current local repo.
  14. **Make some changes in your repo and using the command line to sync those changes with your remote repo.
 Show the results.**
+ * Image is stored in the Screenshots  folder as "TerminalSyncResults.png".